The screenplays at Headwaters Wordsmithing are meant to provide faith-based family entertainment.

 SYNOPSIS: The sudden death of the oldest son crushes the Bodey family – and that it happens during a football game makes the wound even deeper.
 Pain and anger festers within the relationship of Pastor J.T.
 Bodey and his wife, Linda, and soon starts to infect their small rural church.

 The day arrives for Jimmy and J.T. to leave on the “Double J Run”.
 J.T. kisses Linda good-bye for the last time and, with a final wave, drives away.
-J.T. invests his last three days into Jimmy's character, showing his son the two great truths of life:
+J.T. invests his final three days into Jimmy's character, showing his son the two great truths of life:

 "God can be trusted" and "Champions stay on the field".